bagdepriyanka/uploadexcel/README.md

 The progress bar and file download is not added yet.

-only the file can be uploaded and the data will be uploaded to sql server.
+Only the file can be uploaded and the data will be uploaded to sql server.